techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.md

 Adb has its known limitations...

-Adb can only backup apps where the developer of the app allows the app to be backed up in the **AndroidManifest.xml** with a bit of code that looks like this **android:allowBackup="false"**.
-In full backups those apps will be ignored (options 1 and 2).
+Adb can only backup apps where the developer of the app allows the app to be backed up in the **AndroidManifest.xml** with a bit of code that looks like this **android:allowBackup="true"**.
+If this option is set to false, full backups of those apps will be ignored (options 1 and 2).
 In individual app backups you will get an empty backup for those apps.
 For all other apps you'll have good reliable backups.

 When apps are uninstalled they will not consume any resources or be visible to the user (that's good!).
 However, apps are only uninstalled for the user and not root.
 This means the apps are uninstalled but remain on the device like if they are frozen (not a problem at all).